-- 1. Records must contain the information required by 41.2(26)"h", which includes the date of the survey, a sketch of each area surveyed, action levels established for each area, the measured dose rate at several points in each area expressed in millirem (microSievert) per hour or the removable contamination in each area expressed in disintegrations per minute (Becquerel's) per 100 square centimeters, the serial number and the model number of the instrument used to make the survey or analyze the samples, and the initials of the individual who performed the survey. - 2.
-In those cases in which radiation or contamination action levels were exceeded, a follow-up survey shall be completed and recorded.
-The RSO shall promptly review and sign survey records that document the results of any actions implemented to corrective the excessive radiation or contamination levels. - 3.
-Maintain record of two (2) years.
+- 1. Records must contain the information required by 41.2(26)"h", which includes the date of the survey, a sketch of each area surveyed, action levels established for each area, the measured dose rate at several points in each area expressed in millirems (microsieverts) per hour or the removable contamination in each area expressed in disintegrations per minute (becquerels) per 100 square centimeters, the serial number and the model number of the instrument used to make the survey or analyze the samples, and the initials of the individual who performed the survey. - In those cases in which radiation or contamination action levels were exceeded, a follow-up survey should be completed and recorded.
+The RSO should promptly review and sign survey records that document the results of any actions implemented to corrective the excessive radiation or contamination levels. - Maintain record of three (3) years.